aybugealtay/scATAcat_paper/README.md

     - Generating synthetic bulk dataset for fesibility study
     - Differential accesibility analysis for the prototype bulk ATAC-seq samples

-    Outputs of the preprocessing are stored in `Data` folder.
+    Outputs of the preprocessing are stored in the `Data` folder.

 - **Notebooks**
     - Notebooks to reproduce figures in the manuscript